NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   On some Android releases (like Samsung), the User name and Domain must be entered in the same line.
+   On some Android releases (notably Samsung), the User name and Domain must be entered in the same line.
-   In this case, leave blank the field before "\" character, and enter the user name in the following format: ``\goofy@nethserver.org``
+   In this case, leave blank the field before the backslash character (\), and enter the user name in the following format: ``\goofy@nethserver.org``

 Multiple calendars and contacts
 -------------------------------

-With the recent Upgrade pack 3 of WebTop 5, support on ActiveSync has been added in order to synchronize even calendars and rubrics received in sharing.
+Calendars and address books shared by others with the user can be synchronized using the ActiveSync protocol.

-Shared resources (calendars and address books) are displayed with the owner's name and category, with the internal code added in square brackets.
+Shared resources are displayed with the owner's name and category (the number in square brackets is the internal id).
-The private elements of the shares are completely ignored and not passed.
+Private events are not synchronized.

 Mobile devices based on Apple iOS fully support folders / categories for calendar, contacts and activities (called reminders), including original colors.

-Mobile devices based on Android instead only support calendars and contacts (activities are not natively supported), but only on the calendars are supported folders / categories, without including colors using the native application Google Calendar.
+Mobile devices based on Android support only calendars and contacts (activities are not supported), but using the Google Calendar application all items will have the same colour.

-Installing and using the `CloudCal <https://pselis.com/cloudcal/>`_ application. you can change the colors associated with each calendar, including shared ones.
+Installing and using the `CloudCal <https://pselis.com/cloudcal/>`_ application, you can change the colors associated with each calendar, including shared ones.

-On Android devices the contacts from shared phone books arrive in a single indistinguishable container, where it is still possible to modify the individual elements, which will be saved by z-push in the correct categories.
+On Android devices, contacts from shared phone books are merged with the personal phone book and displayed in a single view.
+Contacts can be modified and changes will be saved it the original source.

 .. note::

-  In order to receive data via EAS on mobile devices, it is necessary to verify that the shared resources (Calendars and Contacts) have synchronization enabled (Complete or Read only):
+  In order to receive data via EAS on mobile devices, it is necessary to verify that the shared resources (Calendars and Contacts) have synchronization enabled (Full or Read only):

   .. image:: _static/webtop-multiple_sync.png
                :alt: Multiple synchronization

-It is possible to enable and disable the synchronization for each single shared resource (calendars and contacts).
+It is possible to enable or disable the synchronization for each shared resource (calendars and contacts).
-The user can customize every single resource received in sharing by deciding the type of synchronization.
+The user can customize every resource sharing with him by deciding the type of synchronization.

-To do so, just right click on the shared resource → Customize → Sync. devices:
+To do so, just right click on the shared resource → Customize → Devices sync.:

   .. image:: _static/webtop-sync_shared_eas.png
                :alt: Sync shared EAS